 - End of 2016: a first draft of the “Action Plan Yenish, Sinti und Roma” is available.
 The STP had asked the Confederation to improve the situation of these three minorities in Switzerland with targeted measures.

-- Autumn 2016: the STP drew attention to the fact that the two Swiss banks UBS and Credit Suisse are playing a major role in funding the construction of the controversial North Dakota Access Pipeline in the US.
+- Autumn: the STP drew attention to the fact that the two Swiss banks UBS and Credit Suisse are playing a major role in funding the construction of the controversial North Dakota Access Pipeline in the US.
 This triggered numerous protest campaigns and further research by Greenpeace in Switzerland.

 - In late 2013, the Swiss gold refinery Metalor stopped the purchase of gold from two producers who purchased gold from the highly problematic Madre de Dios region.
 And in spring 2016, Yanacocha, the largest goldmine in South America, withdrew from the planned Conga project, against which the local population fiercely resisted.
-This was after the STP had pointed out the human rights violations of these companies in several reports.
+In several reports, the STP drew attention to the human rights violations committed by this company and supported the indigenous movement.

 - Autumn 2013: the STP revealed in a report that several Tamils who had been forced back to Sri Lanka had been arrested and tortured upon their arrival.
 For almost a year, no more people were forced back under compulsion, and even today the practice is strict.